Azuremis/experimental-books/README.md

 ## Status
 🌟 This is an experimental project exploring the intersection of AI and manuscript generation.
 All content is generated to inspire and explore new possibilities in digital publishing.

+## Progress
+See the [progress log](progress.md) for a detailed account of the project's development.